 Can you put frozen sausages in the slow cooker?

-It’s best to defrost them first or, if you’re in a rush, cook them from frozen in a pan to thaw and brown them before popping them in the slow cooker.
+I wouldn't.
+They take too long to heat through, which means they might not cook evenly and it's not the safest.
+It's best to defrost them first.
+If you're short on time, you can cook them from frozen in a pan to thaw and brown them, then add them to the slow cooker.

 More Slow Cooker Recipes..